filippomassarelli/docker-mini-seedrs/README.md

 ### Investment conditions

-In order to successfully invest in a campaign through our Investment API, make sure to satify all of the following conditions:
+In order to successfully invest in a campaign through our Investment API, make sure to satify all of the following conditions in your request:

 - [x] Specify a valid campaign_id
 - [x] Invest in GBP (British Pounds) only